"Okay, you've convinced me not to punish. But my two year old still bites, has tantrums, throws his food and scribbles on the furniture...."- Rebecca

 And since the brain is still developing through the teen years, even older kids sometimes lack the rational control to behave as we've taught them.
 So

 even 15 year olds can act like 2 year olds at times!
-(Of course, we adults, with our fully developed brains, never have tantrums and act childish,
+(Of course, we adults, with our fully developed brains, never have tantrums or act childish, right?)

 So you can't always prevent your child acting out, whether he's a toddler or a teen.
 But here are the five best strategies for preventing misbehavior,

-and for helping kids shift course, for all age kids.
+and for turning around tough situations, for all age kids.